 - Newport, Olivia.
 Wonderful Lonesome.
 About a failed Amish community in Colorado; Abbie seems unrealistically blindly optimistic.
 However, I would like to read the 2nd book, Meek and Mild, about the formation of the Beachy Amish.

-- Perry, Marta (Pleasant Valley series).
+- Perry, Marta.
 Perry seems to have a solid understanding of the Amish and Mennonite, is a good writer, and mostly tells a good story.
-My favorites so far are the 1st & 5th: Leah's Choice & Katie's Way (I have both).
+My favorites so far in the Pleasant Valley series are the 1st & 5th: Leah's Choice & Katie's Way (I have both).
 Leah's Choice deals with those who choose to leave the Plain community, their interactions with those they left behind, and the common birth defects among the Amish.
 Katie's Way shows the negative effects of gossip in small communities & positive interactions between Amish & "Englisch."
-The next "wonderful good" pair in the series is The Lost Sisters of Pleasant Valley: Lydia's Hope, Susanna's Dream.
-Perry says on her site that, "there are only two books in this series."
+I've read all: Naomi's Christmas is #7 and the last pair in the series are The Lost Sisters of Pleasant Valley: Lydia's Hope, and Susanna's Dream.
 I also read Amish Christmas Blessings.
-Also, she has piggy-backed on Pura's story of WWII in The Forgiven: Keepers of the Promise book 1, which I liked very much, and book 2 was about allowing the Amish not to send their kids to high school: The Rescued: Keepers of the Promise.
+Perry has piggy-backed on Pura's story of WWII in The Forgiven: Keepers of the Promise book 1, which I liked very much, and book 2 was about allowing the Amish not to send their kids to high school: The Rescued: Keepers of the Promise.
 Book 3 wasn't as good: The Rebel.
-New series: Brides of Lost Creek; book 1 is Second Chance Amish Bride - enjoyed it.
-Book 2 is The Wedding Quilt Bride, due out April 17, 2018.
+New series: Brides of Lost Creek; book 1 is Second Chance Amish Bride - enjoyed it and book 2, The Wedding Quilt Bride, 2018.

 - Reid, Ruth (A Miracle of Hope).
 Other than overuse of "amble," pretty good story set in the UP, MI.
 Reid, Ellis (Mary) & Wiseman are collected together in a set of 3 novellas: An Amish Miracle.